KennethTrecy/origenne_template/README.md

   retained.

 After that, *revert_commits_to.ps1* will be removed.

-## Notes
-It is optional to attribute this repository in other template/projects.

 ### Want to contribute?
 Read the [contributing guide] for different ways to contribute in the project.